-- To create a container runtime configuration
+- Create a container runtime configuration

-- To push the base image
+- Push the base image

-- To use the container runtime configuration
+- Use the container runtime configuration

 DSS can connect to several existing Kubernetes clusters.
-If you already have multiple clusters (either managed by a cloud provider, or that you deployed yourself), DSS can leverage all of them, using multiple containerized execution configurations.
+If you already have multiple clusters (either managed by a cloud provider, or clusters that you deployed yourself), DSS can leverage all of them, using multiple containerized execution configurations.